arash-mazidi/SearchRepo/README.md

 2- Open the project in Eclipse IDE

 3- There is a lib folder in the project that contains libraries that are needed to run this tool.
 You can import all libraries in the classpath of the project.
-We tested the SearchRepositories on the Eclipse IDE.
+We tested the SearchRepo on the Eclipse IDE.

 4- Set up the config.json file (It is explained in the previous sections).

-5- Run the SearchRepositories by running the SearchRepositories/main/src/Search/searchRepo.java.
+5- Run the SearchRepo by running the SearchRepositories/main/src/Search/searchRepo.java.